 - Remove the cinnamon stick or any whole spices you’ve used.

-- Refrigerate for 3-4 days or freeze for up to 3 months.
+- Refrigerate for up to 1 week, or freeze for up to 3 months.

 We just picked a bushel of apples last weekend and I still have about a quarter of it left – I can’t wait to make my house smell so good with applesauce!
 Thanks!